How Much You Need To Study For The ACT

 Take An Initial Practice Test

-Taking an initial practice test under test-day conditions will show you the areas where you need to improve, and help you develop a study plan.
+Taking an initial practice test under test-day conditions will show you which areas you need to improve on and help you develop a study plan.

-You should complete an initial practice test under test day conditions—that is, timed, and in a quiet place free of distractions.
-After you’ve completed the practice test, analyze it, taking a look at the types of questions you’re getting wrong—there’s usually a pattern—and noting the subject areas where you need improvement.
-This will help you prioritize your study time when you get started.
+You should complete an initial practice test under test-day conditions—that is, timed, and in a quiet place free of distractions.
+After completing the practice test, analyze it, taking a look at the types of questions you’re getting wrong.

 Develop An Efficient Study Schedule

 Plan to study for two hours each day, every day of the week leading up to your test.
-Readjust your schedule if need be.
+Readjust your schedule if necessary.

 You should aim to study for the ACT every day over the course of a few months, in addition to weekly timed practice tests.
-You should make studying for the ACT a top priority, right after family and schoolwork.
+Make studying for the ACT a top priority, right after family and schoolwork.

-Ideally, you should aim to study for the ACT for a couple of hours each day of the week, with an occasional longer session on the weekend, for a full, timed practice test.
-And it’s best if you study at the same time every day, so your study time is easy to remember, and so you come to it mentally prepared to tackle the day’s work.
+Ideally, you should aim to study for the ACT for a couple of hours every day, with an occasional long weekend session for a full, timed practice test.
+Plus, it’s best if you study at the same time every day.
+Your study time is then easy to remember, and you come to it mentally prepared to tackle the day’s work.

 Pick A Good Study Spot